francescogerardomarra/its/modulo26/3_filters.md

 4. **Post-Processing by Filters**:
     - Once the controller has generated the response, the response object travels back through the filter chain.
 Filters can now inspect or modify the **response** before it is sent to the client.
 This is typically where you can perform logging or modify the content of the response (e.g., adding custom headers or logging response times).

-Filters can intercept and modify both **requests** and **responses** at various stages of the HTTP request lifecycle:
-- **Request Interception**: Filters can alter or inspect the request before it reaches the servlet or controller.
-- **Response Interception**: Filters can manipulate the response that is sent back to the client after the servlet has processed the request.

-Filters have the ability to:
-- **Modify the request**: Add additional headers, parameters, or modify the request body.
-- **Log request details**: Useful for auditing or debugging.
-- **Authenticate requests**: A typical use case is JWT (JSON Web Token) authentication.
-- **Modify the response**: Add headers, change the response body, or handle logging.
-- **Redirect or terminate the request/response**: For example, if authentication fails, you might stop the request processing and return a 401 Unauthorized response.

 #### Use Cases
 **Authentication**